rmontgomery1/Making-Change/README.md

 # Making-Change
-makes change from a dollar amount entered.
+Makes change from a dollar amount entered.

                                                   -Variables-

 number - used to hold the users value.
 dimes - used to initalize the amount of dimes the user needs.